-6.10 Implementation case for measured cumulative amount of electric energy amounts of electric energy measured at a fixed time (EPC=0xEA, 0xEB).
+6.10 Implementation case for measured cumulative amount of electric energy

+There are some meters that only update measured cumulative amount of electric energy (EPC=0xE0, 0xE3) values every 30 minutes and the values are consistent with those of cumulative amounts of electric energy measured at a fixed time (EPC=0xEA, 0xEB).
 Because current values cannot be obtained, precise control of demand and response becomes difficult.